 Tina Sergeant Professional Development Initiative for Theatre Practitioners and Drama Educators

 This initiative is named after Christina Sergeant, one of the founding members of SDEA who made it her practice to constantly learn and give back to the community she belonged to.
-Each year, complimentary passes worth up to SGD$500 each to SDEA events, masterclasses or training programmes will be offered to local and foreign theatre practitioners and drama educators.
+Each year, selected applicants receive up to SGD$500 each to SDEA events, masterclasses or training programmes.
 The initiative does not cover other related costs such as extra learning resources, transportation, or meals.

-The purpose of this initiative is to encourage theatre practitioners and drama educators to start make professional development a regular part of their practice.
+The purpose of this initiative is to encourage theatre practitioners and drama educators to make professional development a regular part of their practice.